Ed6003/notes/src/es197/step1.md

 For the general form of the equation $T \frac{dy}{dt} + y = x$, the solution for a step input $x=H$ at time $t=0$, with $y(0) = 0$:
 $$y = H(1 - e^{-\frac{t}{T}})$$
-T is the time constant of the system.
+$T$ is the time constant of the system.

 ## Free and Forced Response